hannahakonen/physio-cybersecurity/README.md

 ## Promoting Cybersecurity solutions

 ### Knowing Laws, Regulations and Other Official Regulations Related to Information Security and Data Protection

+The company processes healthcare customer and patient data, the laws and regulations of which are presented in Appendix 7.
+In Finland these include:

+- the Act on the Processing of Customer Data in Social and Healthcare Services (703/2023)
+- the EU General Data Protection Regulation (2016/679, GDPR)
+- the Data Protection Act (1050/2018)
+- the Act on Healthcare Professionals (559/1994)

+In addition, Chapter 38 of the Criminal Code (39/1889) “Crimes related to information technology” defines data breaches, unauthorized use of data and crimes against information systems, and the Act on Electronic Identification and Trust Services (533/2016) regulates strong electronic identification.

+According to the Customer Data Act, a healthcare service provider must register as a user of Kanta services if customer data is processed in an electronic customer or patient information system.
+Physio is obliged, among other things, to use an information system that meets the essential requirements and to prepare a data security plan.

+In accordance with the GDPR, Physio must also make a public data protection statement that explains what data is collected and why, how long the data is stored, and a description of the rights of the data subject.

 ### Illustrating Cyber Threats and Corresponding Risks

+The most common and critical security threats today and the risks they pose to the client company were explained and described with brief examples (Appendix 8).

+According to the Cybersecurity Center's Small Business Cybersecurity Guide, the most common cyber threats are phishing, malware, and ransomware.

+ChatGPT also lists malware (e.g. ransomware), phishing, username and password breaches, insider threats, failure to manage updates and vulnerabilities, and security risks in IoT devices.

+In the OWASP Foundation's 2021 Top 10 list, the most common web application security risks were broken access control, cryptographic flaws, injections, insecure design, and incorrect security settings.

+For Physio, the risk with various threats is that customer and patient data could end up in the wrong hands, resulting in sanctions, reputational damage, and operational disruptions.

 ### Following Information Security Guidelines in The Work Duties

 A short and concise preliminary information security guide was made.